- Ducting Introduction

 Leaks kill system performance and can cause all kinds of other problems.
 A leak between the collection barrel and cyclone will quickly clog your filters just like when the barrel gets too full killing any ability to collect the dust.
 Likewise, many small leaks in the ducting quickly add up to the equivalent of having an extra open blast gate that will severely cut the airflow at your machines killing performance and potentially leading to plugged ducting.
 I don't want to waste my electricity or limited capacity blower on leaks.

 Airflow Requirements for good dust collection are a paradox.
 It takes very little airflow to move really fine dust, yet we need far more airflow to capture that same fine dust than we need to pick up the same dust we get with a broom.
-To make sense of this on my other pages I share a simple experimental game with a balloon and two straws.
+To make sense of this on my other pages I share a simple experimental game moving a balloon and two straws.
 One person is only allowed to blow and the other to only suck.
-The one who blows always wins because sucking pulls air from all directions and requires a lot more air movement to make any effect even a tiny distance away.
+The one who blows always wins because sucking pulls air from all directions so airspeed falls off so much that you cannot affect the balloon unless your straw is almost toughing it.
+This is why we must move so much air to pull in dust from all around the working areas of our tools.
 Any fine dust that does not get trapped by the dust hood gets launched by almost any airflow from our tools, belts, cutters, motors, etc. The only way to prevent this is to have good hoods that keep the fine dust controlled and move enough volume of air to capture it before it gets launched.
 We measure that volume of airflow in cubic feet per minute or CFM for short.

 Power requirements to move more air also differ from water greatly.
 Because air is compressible to double the amount of air you move measured in cubic feet per minute (CFM) you must double the fan speed or double the surface area of the fan.
 This will require a four-fold increase in static pressure that will cost you a NINE-fold increase in horsepower!
 This fan law says adding 1/2 horsepower and a bigger impeller to a 1.5 HP 1100 CFM blower nets you only 100 CFM in additional airflow!
 The wrong pipe size, leaks, fittings that change the air to abruptly, overly long runs, an inefficient separator, and a poorly designed cyclone can each cost far more CFM loss.
 Every time you force air to make a sharp direction change you lose lots of efficiency.
 Between use of the very inefficient flex hose, too small of a diameter pipe, and too many sharp angled fittings in their ducting, most hobbyist woodworkers severely kill the potential airflow needed for good dust collection.
 These practical suggestions can help you to first address the inefficiencies before having to pay for expensive motors, bigger blowers, and more electricity.